-For most people, cuts and scratches heal within days or weeks, but for those whose natural healing process is hampered, such as in the case of diabetes, a simple sore can become a complex medical problem, requiring specialized care.
+For most people, cuts and scratches are able to heal naturally within days or weeks.
+Others, such as in the case of diabetics, require specialized care.

 Doctors of the Foot & Ankle Specialists of the Mid-Atlantic specialize in the care of lower extremity wounds.
 Using state-of-the-art wound care therapies, and surgery when necessary, FASMA doctors can help you to heal your wound.

 Ulcer CareAn ulcer is a type of venous wound that is a sore which may develop on the feet or legs.
 Conditions that effect circulation and sensation to the lower extremities, in particular diabetes may put a patient at greater risk of developing an ulcer.
 If ignored, an ulcer has the potential to become a more severe issue.
 Your Podiatrist will determine the root cause of the ulcer and provide a proper treatment plan.